 From difficult to dangerous: How to handle disruptive patients; How to address ethical misconduct by a colleague or staff member; Improper performance of breast biopsy; Improper prescribing

-A 34-year-old woman came to an ob-gyn for prenatal care on May 25.
+A 34-year-old woman came to an ob-gyn for prenatal care.
 This was the patient’s fifth pregnancy.

 This publication will describe 10 common errors that can increase the risk of a malpractice suit, and offer risk management techniques to address these issues.

-A 66-year-old man came to an internal medicine physician with a complaint of shuffling gait.
-He had a complex medical history, including a history of stroke.
+A 66-year-old man came to an internal medicine physician reporting a shuffling gait.

-On June 1, a 37-year-old man with complaints of a two-week history of progressively worsening dizziness and unsteady gait came to the ED of a large hospital.
+A 37-year-old man reporting a two-week history of progressively worsening dizziness and unsteady gait came to the ED.

 Preparing for a deposition; Prescribing issues: Opioids and off-label medications (CME); Overprescribing NSAIDS; Failure to diagnose; Failure to correctly prescribe and instruct in taking medication